Help! My Dog Just Growled at my Kid

 2. Growling is GOOD.

 In fact, there are FIFTEEN ways that dogs can show us that they aren’t a fan of what’s happening, BEFORE the growl… but again – most people don’t know to look for them.
-This amazing brightdog.com graphic clearly highlights them.
+This graphic from brightdog.com clearly highlights them.

 These are called the ‘whispers’.